 Singapore Airlines first introduced Preferred Seats back in 2008.
 At the end of 2017 these were re-branded as Extra Legroom Seats with the price changes for different bands.
 The following seat assignments were also introduced:

 Forward Zone Seats are seat rows designated to be closer to the doors.
 Advance seat assignment costs as follows:

 Band 4 – US$28-42(Singapore-US)

 There is no fee for those on Flexi fare tickets.

 Standard Seats are any other seat (excluding Extra Legroom and Forward Zone seats) which can be purchased by those travelling on Lite fares with prices:

 Band 3 – US$15-23 (Singapore-Europe)

 There are no Standard Seat fees for passengers on Standard or Flexi fares.
 KrisFlyer Elite Gold members do get complimentary Forward Zone Seats and Standard Seats assignment.

 One final note, Singapore Airlines offers free seat assignment for Suites, First and Business Class passengers.

-If flying long-haul in economy class on Singapore Airlines it may be worth spending a few extra dollars to guarantee some extra legroom.
-On a 13 hour flight the comfort can make all the difference.
+If flying long-haul in economy class on Singapore Airlines it may be worth spending a few extra dollars to guarantee some more legroom.
+On a 13 hour flight the comfort can certainly make all the difference.